-Title and Location Client Dates CARROLLTON PROGRAM MANAGEMENT / ENGINEERING SUPPORT SERVICES City of Carrollton Current The state of the s Distriction of the Control of the Co
+Title and Location Client Dates

+CARROLLTON PROGRAM MANAGEMENT / ENGINEERING SUPPORT SERVICES City of Carrollton Current

+Marie Con Disabilitation

 OEI was selected by the City to assist in its review of development plans and its management of consultants for floodplain and drainage related projects.
 Floodplain projects being overseen include a citywide drainage study, a bank erosion construction project on the Elm Fork, an erosion control project on Indian Creek and a channel improvement project along Lower Dudley Branch.
-General drainage design projects include Broadway cross drainage, Crosby Road bridge at
+General drainage design projects include Broadway cross drainage, Crosby Road bridge at Cooks Creek and downtown storm drain improvements.
+OEI is also acting as the